 I am looking forward to making our lectures/events known and accessible for a larger audience while cultivating the existing network in the upcoming year.
 These new uncertain times are calling for a change in how we do things and connect, so let’s build the platform’s future together!

 I believe that energy is the key contribution to financial development and there is a nearby connection between the accessibility of energy and the development of a country.
 YES-DC is the perfect platform to bridge that gap and share knowledge from different people on exciting topics.
 It would be a great opportunity for me to understand the prospect of the energy industry better and gain a well-rounded insight by networking with people.

 To effectively and fairly shape the energy transition, young energy professionals need to keep learning from each other by sharing experiences and perspectives.
 I’m happy to be actively involved in stimulating the dialogue between the professionals currently tackling this challenge.
 With a background in international development, I see the differences and similarities of the energy transition in the global south and north.
 At YES-DC, I hope to link up these different perspectives so they will benefit from each other.
 I’m excited to organise effective events where people meet, grow their network, and learn.

 With the experience of studying and creating algorithms, I think I can do more than do my everyday job.
 Therefore, I choose to act actively, hoping that others in my field realise that we can do more.
 I am grateful to be a new board member, and I hope to learn and broaden my perspective about sustainability.

-In my term, I will focus my attention on the internal relations and the digital presence of YES-DC.
-With my help, I hope, together with the rest of the board, to create meaningful connections and engaging events.
+In my term, I will focus on community relations and the digital presence of YES-DC.
+With my help, I hope to create meaningful connections and engaging events with the rest of the board.

 Jose Carrasco Montejano